CMABULAY/Demo_Laravel_ElementUI/README.md

 9. cmd run server 'php artisan serve'
 10. cmd compile 'npm run hot' (i use libraries for webpack.js for Single page application)

+11. OPTIONAL (if you want to enable email notification) cmd 'php artisan queue:listen or queue:job', upon register it will send email.

 You can contact me at cyrusmabulay@gmail.com :)